ImprovestThis page contains information on Improvest for veterinary use.

-IMPROVEST is a sterile solution containing Gonadotropin Releasing Factor Analog-Diphtheria Toxoid Conjugate.
-Each mL contains 0.2 mg Gonadotropin Releasing Factor Analog-Diphtheria Toxoid Conjugate, 150 mg of diethylaminoethyl-dextran hydrochloride, 1 mg chlorocresol, sodium hydroxide as needed to adjust pH and water for injection.
+IMPROVEST (gonadotropin releasing factor analog-diphtheria toxoid conjugate) is a sterile solution for subcutaneous injection.
+Each mL contains 0.2 mg gonadotropin releasing factor analog-diphtheria toxoid conjugate, 150 mg of diethylaminoethyl-dextran hydrochloride, 1 mg chlorocresol, sodium hydroxide as needed to adjust pH and water for injection.

-INDICATIONS FOR USE: IMPROVEST is indicated for the temporary immunological castration (suppression of testicular function) and reduction of boar taint in intact male pigs intended for slaughter.
+INDICATIONS FOR USE: For the temporary immunological castration (suppression of testicular function) and reduction of boar taint in intact male pigs intended for slaughter.

 Dosage and AdministrationIMPROVEST should be administered via subcutaneous injection into the post auricular region of the neck.
 A safety injector should be used, preferably one which has a dual safety system providing both a needle guard and a mechanism to prevent accidental operation of the trigger.
-Each intact male pig should receive two 2-mL doses of IMPROVEST.
+The bottle is to be punctured by a vaccinator spike.
+Use bottle within 28 days of first puncture and puncture a maximum of twice.
+Each intact male pig or gilt should receive two 2-mL doses of IMPROVEST.
 The first dose should be administered no earlier than 9 weeks of age.
 The second dose should be administered at least 4 weeks after the first dose.
-Pigs should be slaughtered no earlier than 3 weeks and no later than 10 weeks after the second dose.
+For reduction of boar taint, intact male pigs should be slaughtered no earlier than 3 weeks and no later than 10 weeks after the second dose.
 In case of misdosing, the animal should be re-dosed immediately.

-Do not use IMPROVEST in intact male pigs intended for breeding because of the disruption of reproductive function.
-Not approved for use in female pigs and barrows.
+Do not use IMPROVEST in intact male pigs or gilts intended for breeding because of the disruption of reproductive function.
+Not approved for use in barrows, cull boars, or sows.